-Word Sentence Text Punctuation Terminology for pupils Formation of nouns using a range of Expressing time , Introduction to paragraphs as a Introduction to Adverb preposition, prefixes, such as super-, anti-, auto- place and cause using way to group related material inverted commas to conjunction conjunctions (for punctuate direct word family, prefix Use of forms a or an according to whether example, when, so, Headings and sub-headings to speech clause, subordinate clause, the next word begins with a consonant or a before, after, while, aid presentation direct speech vowel (e.g. a rock, an open box) because] adverbs consonant, consonant letter, [for example, then, Use of the perfect form of vowel, vowel letter Word families based on common words, next, soon, therefore] verbs instead of the simple past inverted commas (or 'speech showing how words are related in form and or prepositions (for [for example, He has gone out marks') meaning [for example, solve, solution, example, before , to play contrasted with He went solver, dissolve, insoluble] after, during, in out to play] because of)

-YEAR 3 OBJECTIVES

-Years 3-4 programme of study (statutory requirements)

-Writing - vocabulary, grammar and punctuation

-Pupils should be taught to:

-- Develop their understanding of the concepts set out in English Appendix 2 by: - Extending the range of sentences with more than one clause by using a wider range of conjunctions, e.g. when, if, because, although - Using the present perfect form of verbs in contrast to the past tense - Using conjunctions, adverbs and prepositions to express time and cause - o Learning the grammar for years 3 and 4 in English Appendix 2 - Indicate grammatical and other features by: - o Using and punctuating direct speech - Use and understand the grammatical terminology in English Appendix 2 accurately and appropriately when discussing their writing and reading
+Word Sentence Text Punctuation Terminology for pupils Formation of nouns using a range of Expressing time , Introduction to paragraphs as a Introduction to Adverb preposition, prefixes, such as super-, anti-, auto- place and cause using way to gr oup related material inverted commas to conjunction conjunctions (for punctuate direct word family, prefix Use of forms a or an according to whether example, when, so, Headings and sub-headings to speech clause, subordinate clause, the next word begins with a consonant or a before, after, while, aid prese ntation direct speech vowel (e.g. a rock, an open box) because] adverbs consonant, consonant letter, [for example, then, e perfect form of vowel, vowel letter Word families based on common words, next, soon, therefore] ead of the simple past inverted commas (or 'speech showing how words are related in form and or prepositions (for - ple, He has gone out marks') meaning [for example, solve, solution, example, before , ntrasted with He went solver, dissolve, insoluble] after, during, in out to pla y] because of) YEAR 3 OBJECTIVES Notes and guidance (non statutory) Years 3-4 programme of study (statutory require - Writing - vocabulary, grammar and punctuation Writing - vocabulary, grammar and punctuati on Dupile should be tought to Grammar should be taught explicitly: pupils should be taught the terminology Pupils should be taught to: aanta aat aut in English Ar an an div O d be able to apply them correctly Develop their understanding of the con- by: Lepts set out in English Ap penuix z nguage, such as their owr n writing or books that they have Extending the range of sentence es with more than one cla ause hv read. using a wider range of conjunct • although , At this stage, pupils should start to learn about some of the differences between Using the present perfect form of verbs in contrast to the e past Standard English and non-Standard English and begin to apply what they have learnt [for example, in writing dialogue for characters]. tense l learnt [for example, in writing dialogue for chai racters].
+Using conjunctions, adverbs and prepositions to express time and cause Learning the grammar for years 3 and 4 in English Appendix 2 Indicate grammatical and other features by: Using and punctuating direct sp Use and understand the grammatical te accurately and appropriately when disc